protocol/launchpad/docs/pre-requisites/README.md

 # Pre-Requisites

-Before staring Protocol Labs' Launchpad program, you will need to have an understanding of the basic mechanisms and tools, as well as the _what_ and _why_ of web3, to better understand the mission of Protocol Labs and it's ecosystem.
+Before staring PL Launchpad program, you will need to have an understanding of the basic mechanisms and tools, as well as the _what_ and _why_ of web3.

 ## Learning Objectives